simonmichael/hledger/hledger/hledger.m4.md

 $ hledger balancesheet -o foo.txt -O csv    # write CSV to foo.txt
 ```

-## Paging

-On unix-like systems, when displaying large output in the terminal,
-hledger tries to use a pager when appropriate:
-the one specified by the `PAGER` environment variable,
-otherwise `less` if available, otherwise `more` if available.
-The pager shows one page of text at a time, and lets you scroll around to see more.
-While it is active, usually `SPACE` shows the next page, `q` quits, and `?` shows more features.

-The pager is expected to display ANSI color and text styling if possible.
-hledger adds `R` to the `LESS` and `MORE` environment variables to enable this
-in `less` (and in its `more` compatibility mode).
-If you use a different pager, you might need to configure it similarly, to avoid seeing junk on screen.
-Or you can set the `NO_COLOR` environment variable described below.

-You can prevent the use of a pager by providing the `--no-pager` flag at the command line,
-or in a config file.

 Here are some notes about the various output formats.

 ### Text output